dorkbox/MessageBus/README.md

 MessageBus
 ==========

-The MessageBus is ane extremely light-weight message/event bus implementation that follows the publish/subscribe pattern and is based on the [MBassador](https://github.com/bennidi/mbassador) project.
+The MessageBus is an extremely light-weight message/event bus implementation that follows the publish/subscribe pattern and is based on the [MBassador](https://github.com/bennidi/mbassador) project.
 It is designed for ease of use and simplicity, and aims for **maximum performance** and **zero garbage** during message publication.
 At the core of this project is the use of the `single writer principle` as described by Nitsan Wakart on his [blog](http://psy-lob-saw.blogspot.com/2012/12/atomiclazyset-is-performance-win-for.html) and the fantastic [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor).

 Using the MessageBus in your project is very easy.
   1 Create an instance of the MessageBus (usually a singleton will do) `MessageBus bus = new MessageBus()`